Druitt Hall Community Association - Logo

 Early use of the hall was for a regular 'Evergreen Club' for older folk

-The hall also became the local 'HQ' of the Christchurch Red Cross for meetings and training.
+The hall also became the local 'HQ' of the Christchurch Red Cross for meetings and training and the offices of Age Concern.

-The land was transferred in 1974 to Dorset County Council who entered into a lease with
+Druitt Gardens were transferred in 1974 to Dorset County Council who entered into a lease (formalised or renewed in 1990)

 This arrangement continued after the transfer of the gardens to Christchurch Borough Council in 2006.

-In 2011 the Society notified the Council that they wished to terminate this arrangement.
+In 2011 the Housing Society notified the Council that they wished to terminate this arrangement.

 The Council took over the management of the hall, with 7 regular users.
 They resolved not to allow any new users.